This is a sponsored conversation written by me on behalf of Cricut. The opinions and text are all mine.

 Reason #2: I love my Cricut Explore Air 2 because I can cut from many different devices!
 My Cell phone is always by my side and it is so easy to pull up the Cricut Design Space App and send the design to my cutting machine and not have to lug my laptop around.

-Reason #3: I love my Cricut Explore Air 2 because I can connect via Bluetooth, so no cords needed!
-Ok, so you still need the cord to plug the machine in for electricity, but you don’t have to be bound with a to your computer or device to cut!
+Reason #3: I love my Cricut Explore Air 2 because I can connect via Bluetooth, so no cords are needed!
+Ok, so you still need the cord to plug the machine in for electricity, but you don't have to be bound with a cord to your computer or device to cut!

 I know it’s kind of hard to tell in this picture but the power button is lit up with a blue light which means the machine is connected to my device through Bluetooth!